CrunchyData/postgres-operator/docs/content/installation/other/bash.md

     cat $HOME/odev/src/github.com/crunchydata/postgres-operator/examples/envs.sh >> $HOME/.bashrc
     source $HOME/.bashrc

-For various scripts used by the Operator, the *expenv* utility is required, download this utility from the Github Releases page, and place it into your PATH (e.g. $HOME/odev/bin).
-{{% notice tip %}}There is also a Makefile target that includes is *expenv* and several other dependencies that are only needed if you plan on building from source:

-    make setup

-{{% /notice %}}

 ## Default Installation - Namespace Creation

 Creating Kubernetes namespaces is typically something that only a